IT4Change/IT4C.dev/docs/projects/dreammall.md

 ## Techstack

 The frontend is written with the technologies nodejs, vue, vike, vuetify.
-The backend is set up on node.js, apollo, graphql, prisma.
+The backend is set up on nodejs, apollo, graphql, prisma.